-A good tracking platform can also provide analytics and insights to focus your influencer marketing to both the best influencers but also the best locations for driving more purchases.
+A good tracking platform can also provide analytics and insights to focus influencer marketing for eCommerce brands to both the best influencers but also the best locations for driving more purchases.
 Sam Darawish added, “The hardest part of starting up the influencer channel is that there is no initial data around whether it will be successful or not.
 Most of the influencer and partner tracking platforms require high starting costs, which does not work with the advertiser’s needs when launching a new channel.
 We made it a core part of Everflow to start with low transparent pricing that only increases with the success of our clients, and that better reflects our client’s risks around starting a new partner channel ”

 5. Growing Your Influencer Channel